akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 .. note::
     Use the time zone matching your location, for example *America/Los_Angeles*, *Europe/Berlin*.
-    See http://www.php.net/timezones for a list of available timezones.
+    See http://www.php.net/timezones for the list of all available timezones.

 Apache
 ******
-To avoid spending too much time on permission problems between the CLI user and the Apache user, an easy configuration is to use same user for both processes.
+To avoid spending too much time on permission problems between the CLI user and the Apache user, an easy configuration is to use the same user for both processes.

 Get your identifiers